backends — the allocator seam (L0)¶

 into fixed slots with the free list threaded through the slab (no auxiliary

-heap), and returns nullptr when full — the BACKPRESSURE signal.
+heap), and returns nullptr when full — the BACKPRESSURE signal. pool_t is not

 The seam lives at L0 (tr::mem); the segments it produces are owned at L1

 (tr::view).
-A backend constructs and reclaims tr::view::segment_t (the one
+A backend constructs and reclaims tr::view::segment_t — the one

-live in tr::view, not here.
+therefore live in tr::view, not here.

 Interface¶